join us for the first ever acacia moyo safari

 DAY ONE Wednesday 1/5

-Drive into Nairobi National Game Park to Porini’s Nairobi Tented Camp – the ultimate in camping luxury right in the center of the teeming game park and on the doorstep of the great city of Nairobi, whose skyline can be seen on the horizon.
+After arrival at the Jomo Kenyatta International Airport, we drive straight into Nairobi National Game Park to Porini’s Nairobi Tented Camp – the ultimate in camping luxury right in the center of the teeming game park and on the doorstep of the great city of Nairobi, whose skyline can be seen on the horizon.
 You will see plenty of wildlife on the drive into the Park.

 Overnight Porini Tented Camp, Nairobi National Park